40 Best Things to Do in St. Louis, MO

 Campbell House Museum is dedicated to the family of Robert Campbell, an immigrant who built a successful business in the 19th century through hard work and perseverance.

-Campbell House Museum may inspire anyone who believes in the American dream and wants to be a successful entrepreneur.
+As someone who believes in the American dream and wants to be a successful entrepreneur, I found the Campbell House Museum truly inspiring.

 Explore the Saint Louis Science Center